-Place the Prana Half Bolster just below your shoulder blades, allowing your shoulders to touch the floor.
+Place the Mini Prana Bolster just below your shoulder blades, allowing your shoulders to touch the floor.
 You can keep your arms overhead or by your sides.
 If you find it's too intense for your lower back, use the bent knee variation.

 Relax for 3-12 minutes.

 2. Side Lying Pose

 Lay on your side with the Mini Prana Bolster under your rib cage.
 Support your head with your lower arm or a folded blanket.
 Your top arm can reach overhead or bend at the elbow and rest on your side.
 Throughout this lateral bend, breathe and focus on the opening the top side of your rib cage.

 Place the Mini Prana Bolster under the bottom of your rib cage to support a cobra pose.
 You can straighten your arms, or bend your elbows for an easier modification.

 Focus on extending your spine, not compressing the low back, by drawing your heart forward.
 Hold this pose for 1-3 minutes.

 Place the Mini Prana Bolster between your inner thighs and squeeze to fire up your core.
 If needed interlace your fingers behind your head for support and lift your shoulders off the floor.
 Scoop your core in and up, drawing your pubic bone toward your sternum bone.

 Adjust your arm and leg positions to vary the intensity.
 Bend your knees to lower the intensity, or keep them straight to increase it.
 Also, increase the challenge by reaching your arms forward or straight up.
 Hold for 5 slow breaths, then release.
 Repeat three times.